Necatia: Description

-Name

-The genus name is dedicated to Necati Bingöl. magnidens is Latin for "big toothed".

 Taxonomy

 Taxonomically, this genus is interesting.
 The name Davidina was proposed by Brignoli in 1985 as a replacement for the original name Davidia, proposed by Schenkel in 1963.
 This was necessary according to ICZN rules, because Davidia had already been established by Hicks in 1873 as the name of a genus of Cycloconchidae, fossil mollusks.
 However, Brignoli overlooked that in 1879, Oberthür had already named a genus of Satyrini thus.
-Possibly, Brignioli believed the mollusk genus to be a nomen dubium; it is certainly weakly defined (Carter 1971 fide Sánchez 1999) but it is still generally accepted as valid.
-In any case, the lepidopteran genus is well-defined and valid.
-Thus, another replacement name for the spider became necessary.